multihack/multihack-brackets/README.md

 # multihack-brackets

 Synchronizes code and project structure between multiple users in realtime.

 Also check out [the web version](https://github.com/RationalCoding/multihack-web).
 (Now compatible with this extension!)

 ## Usage
 1. You and another person with this extension should have the same project open.
-2. **File > Start Multihack**
+2. Press the sync icon on the right toolbar.
-3. Enter the same secret room ID.
+3. Enter the same room ID.
-4. Click **Join Room**.
-Your code is now being synchronized!
+4. Your code is now being synced!
-5. **File > Stop Multihack** will stop collaboration.
+5. Click the sync button again to leave the room, join the voice call, or fetch code.

 ## Sharing Projects

 Only changes made after joining a room will be synced.
-To get the same initial code, either use another file sharing service or do **File > Fetch Code** after joining to pull the code from others in the room.
+To get the same initial code, either use something like Git.

+You can also click the sync button again and do **Fetch Code**.
+This is also for if you lose sync.

+*There is a project size limit for "Fetch Code" on the public server, but not on a private one.*

 If peers have different sets of code, the peer who joined first will take priority.